Average-case Speedup for Product Formulas: Introduction

-with high probability drawing from the random Hamiltonian ensemble. $\vrho$ denotes an arbitrary fixed input state. \end{thm} See Section~\ref{chap:random} for the complete theorem with explicit dependence on the failure probability and Theorem~\ref{thm:first_order_gate_count} for a precise gate count for the first-order Trotter.
+with high probability drawing from the random Hamiltonian ensemble.
+The fixed input state $\ket{\psi}$ can be arbitrary. \end{thm} See Section~\ref{chap:random} for the complete theorem depending on the finite order $\ell\ne \infty$ and the failure probability and Theorem~\ref{thm:first_order_gate_count} for a precise gate count for the first-order Trotter formula.
 In other words, when the Hamiltonian is random, an arbitrary fixed input state exhibits 2-norm scaling of Trotter error.
-A slightly higher gate count (by a factor $\sqrt{n}$) would control the performance for the worst inputs that may correlate with the Hamiltonian (e.g., the Gibbs state or the ground state of the model).
+A slightly higher gate count (by a factor of the system size $\sqrt{n}$) would control the performance for the worst inputs that may correlate with the Hamiltonian (e.g., the Gibbs state or the ground state of the model).